Lead, Big Data stream

 Advisor: Big Data, Cyberbullying & Concept Mapping streams

-In addition to her teaching and research, Professor Ruparelia has conducted judicial training sessions on issues surrounding sexual assault and domestic violence.
-In addition, she has worked with the National Judicial Institute to plan and deliver anti-racism training to judges.
-Professor Ruparelia also has participated as a member of the Canadian Bar Association Standing Committee on Equity and the National Steering Committee of the National Association of Women and the Law (N.A.W.L.).
+In addition to her teaching and research, Ruparelia has conducted judicial training sessions on issues surrounding sexual assault and domestic violence.
+In addition, she has worked with the National Judicial Institute to plan and deliver anti-racism training to judges, and has also has participated as a member of the Canadian Bar Association Standing Committee on Equity and the National Steering Committee of the National Association of Women and the Law (N.A.W.L.).

 Advisor: Cyberbullying stream

-Shaheen Shariff, Ph.D., Associate Professor, Department of Integrated Studies, Faculty of Education, McGill University, Montreal, Canada.
-Dr. Shariff’s research and teaching are grounded in the study of law as it impacts educational policy and practice.
+Shaheen Shariff is an Associate Professor in the Department of Integrated Studies at McGill University.
+Her research and teaching are grounded in the study of law as it impacts educational policy and practice.
 In particular, she is interested in studying legal issues that emerge in relation to on-line social communications such as cyber-hate, cyber-bullying, sexting, free expression, privacy harm, libel and criminal harassment.
 Her work addresses the emerging policy vacuum on legal and ethical limits of on-line expression, such as the line between joking and cyber-threats; fair use; privacy rights and privacy harm, cyber-safety, cyber-libel; and school supervision.
 She is also studying girls’ use of on-line social media and its role in identity development for teens and pre-teens.
-Dr. Shariff was invited to participate on a United Nations panel on cyber-hate chaired by Secretary General Ban Ki Moon, and appeared as a panelist with the First Amendment Center’s online symposium.
+She was invited to participate on a United Nations panel on cyber-hate chaired by Secretary General Ban Ki Moon, and appeared as a panelist with the First Amendment Center’s online symposium.
 She has received research grants from the Social Sciences and Humanities Research Council for Canada and is currently developing an interactive resource website to bring stakeholders together in dialogue towards the development of informed policies and educational practice.

 Advisor: Big Data stream

-Prior to my appointment at the University of Ottawa, I worked for 13 years in cryptography and security engineering in the high-tech industry in Ottawa, Canada.
-I was Senior Cryptographer at Nortel Secure Networks, the business unit within Nortel that spun out to form Entrust, Inc. At Entrust, I held the positions of Senior Cryptographer, Senior Manager – Standards Program, and Principal Architect – Advanced Security.
+Prior to his appointment at the University of Ottawa, Carlisle Adams worked for 13 years in cryptography and security engineering in the high-tech industry in Ottawa, Canada.
+He was Senior Cryptographer at Nortel Secure Networks, the business unit within Nortel that spun out to form Entrust, Inc. At Entrust, he later held the positions of Senior Cryptographer, Senior Manager – Standards Program, and Principal Architect – Advanced Security.

 Advisor: Cyberbullying stream

-Dr. Faye Mishna is Dean and Professor, at the Factor Inwentash Faculty of Social Work, University of Toronto and is cross-appointed to the Department of Psychiatry at the University of Toronto.
+Faye Mishna is Dean and Professor, at the Factor Inwentash Faculty of Social Work, University of Toronto and is cross-appointed to the Department of Psychiatry at the University of Toronto.
 She holds the Margaret and Wallace McCain Family Chair in Child and Family.
 Prior to joining the Faculty, she was Clinical Director of Integra, a children’s mental health centre serving children and youth with learning disabilities.
-She is a Fellow of the International Academy for Research in Learning Disabilities.
-Professor Mishna’s program of research is focused on: bullying; cyber abuse/cyber bullying and cyber counselling; and school-based interventions for students with learning disabilities.
+She is also a Fellow of the International Academy for Research in Learning Disabilities.
+Her research is focused on: bullying; cyber abuse/cyber bullying and cyber counselling; and, school-based interventions for students with learning disabilities.
 An integral component of her research entails collaboration with community agencies and organizations.
 Her scholarly publications have focused on bullying, social work education and clinical practice.
-Professor Mishna is a graduate and faculty member of the Toronto Child Psychoanalytic Program.
-She maintains a small private practice in psychotherapy and consultation.
-Professor Mishna teaches Social Work Practice with Individuals and Families, and Social Work Practice with Children and Adolescents; she teaches Advanced Clinical Concepts: Theory, Research and Practice in the Ph.D. program
+She is a graduate and faculty member of the Toronto Child Psychoanalytic Program, and maintains a small private practice in psychotherapy and consultation.
+She teaches Social Work Practice with Individuals and Families, and Social Work Practice with Children and Adolescents; as well as Advanced Clinical Concepts: Theory, Research and Practice in the Ph.D. program

 Lead, Youth Advisors